 Be consistent with your brand.

 Remember that your flyer is a very visible reflection of your brand.
-Be consistent with style elements like color, typography, and the look and feel of images you include.
+Be consistent with style elements like colour, typography, and the look and feel of images you include.

 Your brand may have a complete identity manual with guidelines for every aspect of the design, or you may only have a logo or website to align your design with.
 Work with what you have, and strive for style compatibility.